 Email me: email@example.com, and find out about upgrades, special amenities, and VIP service for Herricks Travel American Express/Altour customers.

 SMART PHONE SUBSCRIBERS: to view this complete article online and read my previous articles, use this link: uniquefamilytraveler.com.

-To become a SUBSCRIBER, look for the “subscribe to this blog by email” box, and then respond to the follow-up email.
+To become a SUBSCRIBER and receive all of my latest articles right to your inbox, look for the “subscribe to this blog by email” box and then respond to the follow-up email.

 For more information on my trip planning services, please click here.

 Herricks Travel American Express/Altour

 Header photo courtesy of: Ola Ericson/www.stockholmsfoto.se